2/9/2020: Significant edits to better connect concepts and include technique descriptions.

 In fact, the primary purpose of the bonding system is to spring into action to protect us when an electrical fault does occur in either the AC or DC system.
 The only “normally active” purpose of the bonding system is to control corrosion due to DC galvanic currents.

-Due to component reliability, the mathematical probability, confirmed by life experience, is that electrical faults are relatively infrequent.
+Today we are very fortunate that the reliability of electrical components is very good.
+The mathematical probability, confirmed by life experience, is that electrical faults are relatively infrequent.
 Given that the bonding system comes into play only when there is a fault, it probably won’t actually be needed very often.
-If the bonding system does have a defect, unless there is another fault there will be no failure symptom or danger to people or pets.
+If the bonding system does have a defect, unless there is another, second fault, there will be no failure symptom or danger to people or pets.
 Yes, there may be an increased rate of corrosion, often interpreted as “electrical issues in the basin and nothing to worry about.”
-These are “handled” as a routine maintenance item, but the underlying cause is often not corrected.
+These are “handled” as a routine maintenance item, but the underlying cause is often not diagnosed or corrected.
 The bonding system adds complexity to the boat, but can save many headaches, much expense and even heartache for the boat owner if it is intact when needed.
 Some bonding system faults can create dangerous situations leading to fire, electric shock, loss of property and in the ectreme, loss of life.

 The heart of the DC division of the boat electrical system is the battery/battery bank, including all B+ and B- wiring and all subordinate DC device attachment wiring.
 “B+” is the term for the DC positive feed (+12V, +24V) that originates at the positive post of the boat’s battery.
 “B-” is the term for the DC negative conductor that returns DC power to the negative post of the battery.
 In the common lexicon of conversation, the DC return circuit is often referenced as its “ground” conductor.
 However, the B- conductor in the DC system carries DC current back to the battery, so it is more properly analogous to the “neutral” conductor of the AC division.